Dom123x456/ROCK-PAPER-SCISSORS/README.md

     - Cloning a repository with github desktop is easily done by clicking the green "code" button and choosing the "open in github desktop" option.
 If you do not have a clone already, github desktop will ask if you want to create a local clone.
 Click yes.
     - If you do it with git you have to write "git clone" and then specify what you want to clone.

+ERRORS
+ACIDENTALY COMITED ALL OF WORK AS I WAS GOING THROUGH 1 BY 1
 ### Credits